riad-azz/next-auth-example/README.md

 And you **must** set `Authorization callback URL` to `http://localhost:3000/api/auth/callback/github`.
 In production change `localhost:3000` to your domain name.

-As foe the `Application name` and `Homepage URL`..etc you can set them to whatever you like.
+As for the `Application name` and `Homepage URL`..etc you can set them to whatever you like.

 After you create a new app you will have to: